 Note: Remember that readying vials of poison also takes time, should players cut envenoming time down to where that matters.

 Rushed envenoming would seem to carry a chance of self-poisoning mishaps, from increased risk of crit fail.

 But per rules, the Poisons roll happens later in combat, not when envenoming.
 So unless you make some change to procedures, hurried poisoners aren’t at risk.

 2022-04-10: I think Thaumatology makes sense as a prereq for “magic chemistry”, i.e., Alchemy.
 (Compare: Naturalist as a prereq for Herb Lore.)
 Just my preference.

 This won’t trip up many PC alchemists, as they’re usually wizards who already know Thaumatology.

 2022-04-11: Body Sense is a fine skill, but it’s still a one-trick action that’s far, far more limited in its use than Acrobatics.
 Consider changing it from Hard to Easy.

 2022-04-12: The Close to Hell talent (DF 20: Slayers) covers several demon-related skills, but not Physiology (Demons).

-Add that skill, plus Thaumatology, Banish, & Pentagram, for a more comprehensive 10-point, 10-skill talent.
+Add that skill, plus Thaumatology, Banish, and Pentagram, for a more comprehensive 10-point, 10-skill talent.
 (Call it “Closer to Hell”?)